 Which tax return forms do I need?

-No matter what your financial situation, everyone completing the tax return will need to fill out a general tax form (Mantelbogen or Hauptvordruck).
+No matter what your financial situation is, everyone completing the tax return will need to fill out a general tax form (Mantelbogen or Hauptvordruck).
 Depending on what kinds of income you have, you will also need to complete a varying number of additional tax forms (Anlagen).

 General tax forms